dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 - We can't keep track of any resources they might be using, like file handles or network sockets.
 - We can't prioritize them, as we dont know which ones are more important.

-We're not going to look at how to solve all of these, but we'll the important ones.
+We're not going to look at how to solve all of these, but we'll cover the important ones.

 ### Indentifying A Process

 How do we tell which process is which?
 We're going to use a unique number as our process id (`pid`).
 This will let us refer to any process by passing this number around.
-This is `pid` can be used for programs like `ps`, `kill` and others.
+This `pid` can be used for programs like `ps`, `kill` and others.

 While an identifier is all that's required here, it can also be nice to have a `process name`.
 Unlike the `pid` this isn't authoritative, it can't be used to uniquely identify a process, but it does provide a nice description.